percona/pmm/doc/source/glossary.terminology.rst

       When creating a `IAM user
       <https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_SettingUp.html#CHAP_SettingUp.IAM>`_
-      for |amazon-rds| that you intend to monitor in PMM, you need to set all required permissions properly.
-You may copy the following |JSON| for your IAM user:
+      for |amazon-rds| DB instance that you intend to monitor in PMM, you need to set all required permissions properly.
+For this, you may copy the following |JSON| for your IAM user:

       .. include:: .res/code/js.org